SQream/sqream_docs/operational_guides/delete_guide.rst

 Clean-Up Operations Are I/O Intensive
 -------------------------------
 The clean-up process reduces table size by removing all unused space from column chunks.
-While this reduces query time, it is a time-costly operation occupying disk space for the new copy of the table until the operation is complete.
+While this reduces query time in the long run, it is a time-costly operation that occupies disk space for the new copy of the table until the operation is complete.

 .. tip::  Because clean-up operations can create significant I/O load on your database, consider using them sparingly during ideal times.

-If this is an issue with your environment, consider using ``CREATE TABLE AS`` to create a new table and then rename and drop the old table.
+If performing a clean-up operating poses an issue for your environment, consider using ``CREATE TABLE AS`` to create a new table and then rename and drop the old table.

 **Comment** - *Unclear.*